ajay-dhangar/algo/docs/backtracking-algorithms/n-queens_algorithm.md

     if col >= n:
         return True

-    # Try placing the queen in each row for this column
+    # Try placing a queen in each row for this column
     for i in range(n):
+        # Check if it's safe to place the queen
         if is_safe(board, i, col, n):
             # Place the queen
             board[i][col] = 1